 An edupreneur is an entrepreneur who works in the education sector.
-They sell their skills, expertise, and knowledge to an audience using learning platforms or pay-to-access systems.
+They sell their skills, expertise, and knowledge to an audience using learning platforms like Thinkific, Learnworlds, Teachable, or another online course platform.

-They do many of the things traditional teachers do, but they take hands-on responsibility in designing, creating, and developing programs, products, or services in the education sector.
+They do many of the things traditional teachers do, including building a website, but they take hands-on responsibility in designing, creating, and developing programs, products, or services in the education sector.